The Peace of Westphalia

 among a few medieval authors.
 The popularity of Aristotle and Cicero in the

-late middle ages meant that there was awareness that the Greeks and Roman
+late middle ages meant that there was awareness that

-Republicans highly valued this political idea.481 However, until the
+the Greeks and Roman Republicans highly valued this political idea.481 However,

-and, thus, required adaptation.
+Christ and, thus, required adaptation.
 John of Paris, for example, attempted to

 combine classical political ideas with those of medieval Christianity.
 For